sm2302-aug23/grp-r-al_jabr/README.md

   )
 ```

-## Investigating backtracking in Sequences {#investigating-backtracking-in-sequences}
+## Investigating backtracking in Sequences

 When a series hits a number that is less than the initial integer but subsequently rises beyond it at least once more before reaching 1, *backtracking* has occurred.
 Hence, let's investigate them!